thecraic/aws-iot-databricks-workshop/content/StreamingAnalytics/LaunchDatabricksCluster.md

 **Note: In the new UI ,‘Instance profile’ might be available above the 'Advanced Options'.*
 ![Choose Instance Profile](/images/databricks/choose-instance-profile.png)

-6. Click the `Create Cluster` button and  wait for the Cluster to be created and running as below with a green tick mark
+6. Click the `Create Cluster` button and  wait for the Cluster to be created and running as below with a green tick mark **Note: In the new UI ‘Create Cluster’  button might be available on the bottom.*

 ![Created Cluster](/images/databricks/created-cluster.png)